 The bitcoin value is controlled by the market: supply and demand.
-Generally bitcoin has a high volatility, which means that the rate can vary a lot.
+Generally, bitcoin has high volatility, which means that the rate can vary a lot.
 Learn more about the Bitcoin rate here.

 What can bitcoin be used for?

 Bitcoin is mostly used on the Internet to pay for products and services.
 More and more companies now accept Bitcoin as payment, for example cafés and online stores.
-Bitcoin has helped people all over the world who has the inability to hold a "regular" bank account to make payments, without having a third party involved.
+Bitcoin has helped people all over the world who have the inability to hold a "regular" bank account to make payments, without having a third party involved.
 This means that people without an ID or a bank account can use bitcoin and other cryptocurrencies.
-Read more about how to use bitcoin here.

 We can help you

 With our considerable experience within cryptocurrency business, we know how important it is for you to feel safe while buying cryptocurrencies.
 Therefore, we always work to provide our clients with safety, effective service and fast deliveries.

 To keep updated, subscribe to the btcx newsletter, read our blog and follow us on Twitter and Facebook.
 Do not miss our yearly Blocktech awards.
 Here we praise people and businesses for their engagement within blockchain technology.